belmontecristelmae05/CCM101-cmbelmonte/Laboratory-05-Cloud-Data-Engineer/reflection.md

-# Reflection
+# Mission Reflection

-## Reflection on the Cloud Data Engineer Activity

-Object storage is suitable for storing millions of photos because it is designed to handle large amounts of unstructured data.
-Photos can be stored as individual objects and can be accessed when needed.
-This makes object storage useful for applications that allow users to upload many images.
+This laboratory helped me understand how object storage can be used for applications that need to manage a large amount of unstructured data.
+One important lesson I learned is that object storage is useful for storing files such as photos because each file can be stored as an object with its own identifier and metadata.
+Unlike traditional storage approaches, it is designed to handle large collections of files and can be accessed through applications and web services.

-Docker simplified the deployment of MinIO because I did not need to install and configure the storage service manually.
-I used a Docker command to download and run the MinIO container while also setting the required ports and administrator credentials.
-This made the deployment process more organized and easier to manage.
+Docker also made the MinIO deployment easier because I did not have to manually install and configure every component of the storage server.
+By using one Docker command, I was able to download the MinIO image, create a container, configure the ports, and set the administrator credentials.
+This made the deployment process faster and also gave me more experience with Docker commands and environment variables.

-A bucket is a storage container used to organize objects in an object storage system.
-In this activity, I created a bucket named `client-photos` and uploaded an image into it.
-The image was stored as an object inside the bucket.
+A bucket is a container used to organize objects in object storage.
+In this activity, I created a bucket named `client-photos`, which represents a storage location for the client's uploaded images.
+I then uploaded a test file to verify that the bucket was working properly.

-Enterprises can protect object storage from physical server failure by using redundant storage, data replication, and distributed systems.
-These methods help keep data available even when a physical server or storage device fails.
+Large companies can protect object storage data by using multiple copies of data, backups, replication, and storage systems distributed across different physical servers or locations.
+These techniques can help prevent data loss when hardware fails.

-This activity also helped me become more comfortable with the Linux command line.
-I practiced commands such as `docker pull`, `docker run`, and `docker ps` while deploying and checking the MinIO container.
-I also learned how to access a service through a port and manage files using an object storage system.
-Overall, the activity gave me practical experience with Docker, MinIO, and cloud storage concepts.
+My confidence in using the Linux command line is also improving.
+At first, commands can seem difficult because they require exact syntax, but practicing Docker commands helped me become more comfortable with the terminal.
+I also learned that checking command output is important because it helps confirm whether an operation was successful.
+Overall, this activity gave me practical experience with Docker, MinIO, object storage, and cloud-based data management.